-- A Hazard Identification and Risk Analysis - Designation and Contact for the Events appointed Incident Commander; - List emergency equipment available on site, and provide resource lists from mutual aid or supporting agencies' - An internal communication system to activate on-site emergency resources; - A communication plan to activate External Resources (Police, Fire, Ambulance) if not already on-site; - Dedicated and mapped emergency access points; - Support for routing the responding resources within your event site as indicated; - Two event contact personnel including their cell phone numbers and how they will be contacted in case of emergency; - An evacuation plan with dedicated evacuation areas and identified evacuation routes: - A shelter-in place plan with shelter in-place areas identified; - The procedures to be followed in the case of an emergency or disaster; - The emergency services that are required in case of an emergency or disaster; - The communication procedures you have made with the necessary authorities; - Details of how you have prepared your volunteers and organizational staff to handle a disaster or emergency situation; - Weather monitoring details and responsibilities; - Details of how will your security be contacted and respond to an emergency or disaster during your Event.
+- A Hazard Identification and Risk Analysis - Designation and Contact for the Events appointed Incident Commander - List emergency equipment available on site, and provide resource lists from mutual aid or supporting agencies' - An internal communication system to activate on-site emergency resources - Communication plan to activate External Resources (Police, Fire, Ambulance) if not already on-site - Dedicated and mapped emergency access points - Support for routing the responding resources within your event site as indicated - Two event contact personnel including their cell phone numbers and how they will be contacted in case of emergency - An evacuation plan with dedicated evacuation areas and identified evacuation routes - A shelter-in place plan with shelter in-place areas identified - The procedures to be followed in the case of an emergency or disaster - The emergency services that are required in case of an emergency or disaster - The communication procedures you have made with the necessary authorities - Details of how you have prepared your volunteers and organizational staff to handle a disaster or emergency situation.
+Details of how you train/share the plan with your volunteers. - Weather monitoring details and responsibilities - Details of how your security will be contacted and respond to an emergency or disaster during your Event